 If you are just starting out snowboarding then there are plenty of good options.
 One great place to check out would be around Nagano (on the island of Honshu, easily accessible being about 2 1/2 away from Tokyo by train).
 Nagano is where snowboarding first debuted as an olympic sport so there is plenty of great feel about it around the place.
 Personally I have spent some time on Mt.
-Hakuba (http://www.snowjapan.com/e/spotlight/hakuba-goryu.html), and I can tell you that catching the chairlift down over the halfpipe / snowpark and seeing all the great snowboarders playing down there was really amazing and made snowboarding all the more appealing. almost 8 years ago
+Hakuba (http://www.snowjapan.com/e/spotlight/hakuba-goryu.html), and I can tell you that catching the chairlift down over the halfpipe / snowpark and seeing all the great snowboarders playing down there was really amazing and made snowboarding all the more appealing. about 8 years ago

 I have been skiing in Japan a few times including around Nagano in 2007.
 I think that Hakuba is more suited to intermediates and not so good for beginners.
 Getting there involves getting to Tokyo by the Narita Express, then a bullet train to Nagano and then a bus to Hakuba.
 I stayed at Ks House which was cheap and rather nice. http://kshouse.jp/hakuba-e/

 There are a number of Onsens around which are an essential part of the experience.
 Whilst the exchange rate is pretty terrible now, it has been extremely cheap to stay and ski.
 Y4000 for a day pass and a little less per person accomodation, just a few minutes walk from a lift.